DaVinci Resolve Audio Not Working: 7 Proven Fixes (2026)

 What audio formats does DaVinci Resolve support?

 Use WAV, AIFF, or MP3 for reliable results.
 Convert everything else to WAV first.
-AAC and FLAC import silently in our testing, with no waveform and no playback until you transcode them to a supported format.
+AAC and FLAC often import silently, with no waveform and no playback until you transcode them to a supported format.
 The conversion takes under a minute in Handbrake or FFmpeg and prevents the silent-import problem entirely.

 How do I see audio waveforms in the timeline?